-We spoke with owner Lauren Hirschberg about his journey in creating this popular spot with an even more popular menu and also indulged in some takeout of our own.
-While the restaurant is not currently open for indoor dining, they are doing a strong takeout game.
+We spoke with owner Lauren Hirschberg in 2021 about his journey in creating this popular spot with an even more popular menu and also indulged in some takeout of our own.

 Lauren Hirschberg: I grew up in Montclair and lived here all through my high school career.
 I followed the typical path of going to a traditional four-year college without a major in mind but found out that Syracuse had a hospitality program after being there for a bit.